Car lovers’ Newport: 2 museums highlight design on wheels

 Anna and Doug Lash, of Monroe, Connecticut, said they have been to numerous car museums and shows, but never one quite like the Newport Car Museum.

-“The artistic layout is really unique, it makes the cars look like a piece of art.
+“The artistic layout is really unique.
+It makes the cars look like a piece of art.
 These cars were virtual pieces of art.
 The production cars today don’t even come close to some of this,” said Doug Lash, a self-described car enthusiast.
 “The classics that he’s picked are incredible.
 The design is the thing that makes them stand out from anything that goes fast.”

 If You Go…